 Where can I do laundry on campus?
 There are laundry facilities in each residence hall and house, complete with washers and dryers.
 Laundry is at no additional cost to the student and is unlimited.
 Students need to bring High Efficiency detergent for the washers on campus.

 Can I make or buy a loft for my room furniture?
 Most beds on campus can be lofted, others bunked, to create extra space in rooms.
 Most of our beds come with loft kits to allow them to be lofted, and RAs can provide directions on how to do that.
-Lofts, though, can be purchased or made for furniture that’s not the “newer style”—found in Wagner, Compton, and parts of Andrews Halls as well as some Program Houses.
-Room occupants assume responsibility for property damage or personal injury.
-Any loft apparatus, but not the College-owned furniture, installed must be removed before a student vacates the room.
+Only college owned loft kits are permitted.

 Long Distance Calls

 Will there be a phone in my room when I arrive?
 How do I make a long distance call from my room?
 No, we don't offer phones in residential rooms.
 If you'd like to have one please bring one with you.
 Once you arrive you'll need to contact the Telephone Office in Information Technology to have your dial tone turned on.
-You can reach the Switchboard Coordinator Robert Shipley.
+You can reach the Switchboard Coordinator Robert Shipley for assistance.
 Once your dial tone has been turned on you can make free local calls or reach anyone on a campus extension.
 The best way to make a long distance call from your room is to purchase a pre-paid calling card and following the directions for use.
 Most major credit cards also have a similar service.
-If you want to make a long distance call from your room, see PHONES

 Where do I get my mail, and what will my address be?
 On or before July 1, new students will be assigned a Wooster campus mailbox number.
 When you arrive on campus in August, you will be given the combination to unlock your mailbox.
 The address format for mailing items to your mailbox is: Your Name 1189 Beall Avenue, C-XXXX (box number), Wooster, OH 44691.

 What if something in my room breaks?
-At the beginning of the year your R.A. will go through a Room Condition Report (RCR) with you to make you aware of any pending physical issues with your room.
+When you check in at the beginning of the semester you will receive a Room Condition Report (RCR) to make you aware of any pending physical issues with your room.
+Students have 2 weeks to submit any additional changes to the RCR and not be charged for damages.
 Otherwise, if you find any problems with anything in your room throughout the year contact your R.A. or R.D.
 They'll submit a work request to our Service Center so the issue can be addressed.

 May I have a pet in my room?
 Due to health and sanitation issues and the possibility of other residents’ allergic reactions, you may not keep, feed, or harbor certain pets in the residential facilities.
 These issues may interfere with a student’s right to a clean environment conducive to study.
 Animals are not permitted in public areas of residence halls.
 Dogs, cats, snakes, rabbits, and ferrets are strictly forbidden in any residence hall.
 The only pets permitted are fish—in tanks no larger than 10 gallons.
 Your roommate’s request to live in a pet-free environment supersedes your right to have a pet in your room; check with them before you bring a fish into your living environment.
 All animals, including fish, must be taken home over semester breaks.
 The College will not be held responsible for the safety of fish or any animal in the event of electrical power failures.

 What happens when a rule or policy is violated?
 If you are documented for violating a College or residential housing policies you may be referred to the judicial system by way of a judicial hearing.
-For more details about the judicial process read through The Scot’s Key.
+For more details about the judicial process read through The Scot’s Key (.pdf).